 Then I did my navaid and weather checks and filed my flight plan to Greenland.

 I also learned to use reverse thrust for the first time, in order to back away from the fuel pumps, and taxied to the runway where I made my fatal mistake.
 I taxied onto the runway at it's center.
 Anxious to get going after all my time on the ground, I decided to take off using only half the runway.
 But this was my first take-off with all the extra weight of a full fuel load.
 I almost cleared the tree tops at the end of the runway when I died trying.

 But I had a lot of fun learning lots of new stuff today!

 My first IFR flight!
 And my first ILS approach and landing.
 After taking off from Prince Edward Island, it was a mostly over-water flight and I was assigned a level of 9,000 ft., well above a solid cloud layer so I left the flight to the autopilot.

 The sun set behind me and I did the landing in Newfoundland in total darkness.

 I left the US for the last time, departing Maine for Prince Edward Island at sunset.

 Jan 23 - 28, 2021

 I'm making this combined first entry because it was a learning time for me.
 All the flying was VFR and I left a lot of the work to my autopilot for this 336 mile flight from my home airport in Old Bridge, NJ to my final stop in the US in Portland, ME.
-Here's my beautiful $4 million Daher TBM 930, made in France and delivered to me in Military Spec Gray.
-I had to repaint it due to some software issues.
+Here's my beautiful $4 million Daher TBM 930, made in France and delivered to me in military spec gray.
+I had to repaint it later due to some software issues.

 Let the journey begin!